Guides

 Zone 5 and the 80/20 Polarized Model

-Elite endurance athletes across disciplines (cross-country skiing, cycling, rowing, running) consistently train with roughly 80% of volume at low intensity (Zone 1-2) and 20% at high intensity (Zone 4-5).
-This distribution — documented by Stephen Seiler's research at the University of Agder — produces superior VO2 max adaptations and competitive performance vs. pyramidal (moderate intensity dominated) approaches.
+Elite endurance athletes across cross-country skiing, cycling, rowing, and running consistently train with roughly 80% of volume at low intensity and 20% at high intensity.
+This distribution — documented extensively in Stephen Seiler's research — tends to produce superior VO2 max adaptations and competitive performance compared with pyramidal approaches dominated by moderate intensity.

 Get smarter about health tech